mildsunrise/cursed_gpu_linux/README.md

 The path to the kernel is hardcoded in `emulator.c`, change it if needed.
 You should see the Linux UART output appear on stdout, and emulator messages will be printed to stderr.

+To use the emulator with a different kernel, set the `EMULATOR_KERNEL` environment variable.

 ### Virtual UART

 To properly interact with the UART, you can expose the emulator's stdin/stdout on a socket with socat: